filamentgroup/tablesaw/README.md

 The argument to `tablesaw-stack` is the breakpoint at which the table will switch from columns to stacked.

-### Using Bare TableSaw
+### Using Bare Tablesaw

 * [Bare CSS Demo](http://filamentgroup.github.io/tablesaw/demo/bare.html)

 Tablesaw is designed to be a drop-in solution, providing table styles as well as responsive table functionality.

-If you would like the full functionality of the TableSaw plugin but the plugin's default table styles don't fit in with your project, use the `tablesaw.bare.css` file instead of the standard `tablesaw.css` file for a much lighter default style which is significantly easier to customize.
+If you would like the full functionality of the Tablesaw plugin but the plugin's default table styles don't fit in with your project, use the `tablesaw.bare.css` file instead of the standard `tablesaw.css` file for a much lighter default style which is significantly easier to customize.

 ## [Tests](http://filamentgroup.github.io/tablesaw/test/tablesaw.html)